-Sumur is a quite, peaceful and lesser know village in the Nubara Valley of the Ladakh region in the Trans-Himalayan mountain range.
+Sumur is a quiet, peaceful and lesser know village in the Nubra Valley of the Ladakh region in the Trans-Himalayan mountain range.
 It is frequently visited by backpackers and hikers from all over the world.
 The village of Sumur is located at an altitude of around 10,827 feet above sea-level.

 To reach Sumur in Nubra Valley from the town of Leh, the best option for a group of six to eight travellers is to hire a Jeep to the village of Sumur.
 The Jeep ride from Leh takes around six hours.
 The best option for travellers who choose to venture out alone or in pairs is to book a seat in one of the many share-a-jeeps that ply on this route on a daily basis.
 A seat in these Jeeps can be booked at any travel agency in Leh.

 The picturesque village is around 110 km from the town of Leh.
 The road leading to Sumur crosses a bridge near the confluence of Nubra and Shyok river, the road then curves sharply south.
 The roads leading to the village of Sumur is surprisingly very well laid with smooth tar roads all the way leading to the village.

 The village of Sumur is famous and also an important stop since the holy monastery named Samstem Ling Gompa is located close to the village.
 The Samstem Ling Gompa is the most important monastery of Nubra Valley and one needs to hike for around 45 minutes to reach the monastery.

 Samstem Ling Gompa belongs to the Gelun-pa sect and about 100 monks live there.
 A huge image of Shakyamuni dominates the main hall along with the statue of Maitreya and Mahakala that flank the image.
 The puja ceremony in the Gompa takes place both in the morning and evening.